 You can find more information on my monthly scheduling HERE if that helps.

-Get 2021 Music for Singing Time home with a CD or something similar!
+Get 2021 Music for Singing Time home with a CD or Digital Playlist

 For our primary’s Christmas gift each year, I like to create a CD with ALL of the suggested songs.
-See how I do that HERE (2021 information will be posted later this year!).
+See how I do that HERE.
 This way I’ll be able to get all the songs to the kids, helping them to sing them at home during the upcoming year.

 September/October is typically program review time for most primaries so the suggested songs during those months are usually treated as opening songs to singing time each week.
 Then November and December I can teach as many of the suggested songs that I like while rotating in seasonal singing time lesson plans (like Thanksgiving and Christmas).